England SDLT vs Scotland LBTT Comparison

 SDLT vs LBTT Overview

 England and Northern Ireland use Stamp Duty Land Tax (SDLT), administered by HMRC, while Scotland has its own devolved system called Land and Buildings Transaction Tax (LBTT), administered by Revenue Scotland.
+Calculate your exact liability using our stamp duty calculator for England or Wales.

 Both are progressive taxes with multiple rate bands, but Scotland's bands are structured differently, resulting in significant differences in tax liability depending on your property price.
+For detailed Scottish property tax guidance, see our comprehensive Scotland LBTT guide or our England SDLT guide.

 Key Insight

 Scotland's higher nil-rate band (£145,000) makes it cheaper for properties below £325,000, but England's lower rates above £325,000 make it cheaper for higher-value properties.
+Use our dedicated Scotland calculator for precise LBTT figures.

 Standard Rate Bands Compared